Anderlecht: 19th century and later

 The 19th century saw a remarkable population growth, mainly because of the proximity to a rapidly expanding Brussels.
 The Chaussée de Ninove/Ninoofsesteenweg was laid out in 1828, through the former property of the Carthusians.
 The population multiplied by ten between 1830 and 1890 and doubled again between 1890 and 1910.
 Along the Chaussée de Mons/Bergensesteenweg and the Brussels–Charleroi Canal, a series of industrial and working-class districts connected the centre of Anderlecht to Cureghem.

 Remarkable new urban developments and garden cities such as La Roue/Het Rad, Moortebeek and Bon Air/Goede Lucht were built at the beginning of the 20th century to house the influx of newcomers.
 Following World War II, some remaining green parts of the municipality also made way for large-scale urban renewal following the modernist Athens Charter and Park system, such as the housing projects Scherdemael, Peterbos and Marius Renard in the upper town, and Aurore near the canal.

-Nowadays, the name Anderlecht rings a bell in every Belgian ear thanks to its very successful football club.